BBC to air Gareth Thomas documentary HIV and Me

 Titled HIV and Me, Thomas hopes that being open will change perceptions and help fight prejudice around the disease.

-The show will air on Wednesday 18th September on BBC One Wales, and will be made available on BBC iPlayer at 9pm.
-An airdate for the rest of the UK is yet to be confirmed.
+The show will premiere on Wednesday 18th September on BBC One Wales at 9pm.
+The show will air on BBC One at 10.25pm on Wednesday night for the rest of the UK, and will be available on BBC iPlayer afterwards.

 The former Wales rugby captain, who came out as gay in 2009, opened up about the illness ahead of the gruelling Ironman contest which he took part in on Sunday (15th September).